squalecwilliams/scene-it-exercise/instructions/part1.md

 when you search for something will you see the movies.

 In [Part 2], we'll tackle those "add" buttons.
-When you click on the buttons, the movie id will be saved to `localStorage` and rendered to your "watchlist"
+When you click on the buttons, the movie id will be saved to `localStorage` and rendered to your "watchlist".

 [Part 2]:part2.md